Kentish Town station: History

 It was the junction of services to Barking until 1981 when services were diverted to terminate and start from Gospel Oak.
 The spur line to Junction Road Junction was then closed, the track was removed and the trackbed has been sold for industrial use.

+In April 2023, Transport for London (TfL) announced that the Underground station would be closed for "up to a year" from 26 June 2023 to allow both escalators, custom-designed for the station in 1997, leading to long closures due to unavailability of spare parts following breakdowns, to be replaced by the same up-to-date model as those used on the Elizabeth line.
+The station was also to be refurbished; extensive repairs were made to the ceiling and floor of the ticket hall, and more ticket barriers were installed.
+During closure Underground platform roundels were changed from "KENTISH TOWN" to "STATION CLOSED", and entrances were chained off.
+The railway station remained open.

+The station re-opened on 23 December 2024, six months behind schedule.
+The new escalators have an expected life of 40 years.

 Design

 National Rail station

 There are 6 tracks and 4 platforms at this station in northwest–southeast orientation.